bastijnv/hsdp-ade-demo/articles/delta.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

-For convenience we map the IP of our dev box to our hosts file.
+For convenience we map the IP of our dev box to docker in our hosts file.
+Lookup the IP and add to your hosts file.

 ```bash
 $ docker-machine ip dev